Wayne-Li-6/WebGL-Audio-Visualizer/README.md

 - [X] Camera controls using keypresses and mouse
 - [ ] Parameterize colors and allow user to choose appearance
 - [ ] (IMPORTANT) Figure out double-buffering and bloom-filtering
-- [ ] (IMPORTANT) Figure out how to allow user to use built-in microphone to create their own audio recording that can be played back
+- [X] (IMPORTANT) Figure out how to allow user to use built-in microphone to create their own audio that can be visualized
 - [ ] Improve appearance/theme of application (fullscreen? ; move controls to sidebar? ; etc.)
+- [ ] Add a default camera animation when the user is idle
+- [ ] See if a skybox/background can be implemented without having a loss in quality due to any Gaussian blurs that we might use
+- [ ] Allow more than one mesh per session (currently breaks if a different mesh from the original is uploaded)

 ### File Structure / Organization
 `index.html` : The central script.
 Contains all of the HTML and CSS for the web application as well as the GLSL vertex and fragment shaders.
 Also has the "main" script which initializes the glEnvironment and prepares the update loop to start drawing frames.